DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Numerical implementation

+In this section, we numerically illustrate the convergence, stability, and scalability (expressivity) of \textit{DeepMartingale} for the dual formulation of optimal stopping.

+We include a comparison with the recent primal--dual hedging framework of \cite{guo2024simultaneousupperlowerbounds,puredual-mf,yang2024deepprimaldualbsdemethod}.
+In our experiments and under comparable computational budgets, \textit{DeepMartingale} delivers accurate upper bounds and stable hedging performance at moderate to high dimensions, while the primal--dual baseline may become less stable as the dimension increases.
+A plausible explanation is that our method is a \emph{pure dual} approach in the spirit of \cite{roger10,puredual-mf}: we directly optimize over a parametrized class of martingales and derive a hedging strategy without relying on any primal approximation.
+By contrast, primal--dual approaches may inherit approximation errors from the primal component, which can propagate to the dual bound and hedging performance in high dimension.

+We first present the training procedure.
+We then describe our evaluation protocol and the construction of the corresponding ``deep'' delta hedge strategy.
+Finally, we propose a regression-based dimension-scaling law estimation, motivated by our expressivity theory.

-All of the DNN computations are performed in single‐precision format (float32) on an NVIDIA A100 GPU (1095 MHz core clock, 40 GB memory) with dual AMD Rome 7742 CPU, running PyTorch 2.2.0 on Ubuntu 18.04.
+All DNN computations are performed in single precision (float32) on an NVIDIA A100 GPU (1095 MHz core clock, 40 GB memory) with dual AMD Rome 7742 CPUs, running PyTorch 2.3.0 on Ubuntu 20.04.4 LTS.
+Other computations except for DNN are conducted on Apple Silicon M4 Pro CPU with 64 memory.